 When you join the ranks of classic car owners, your auto insurance needs change, but state requirements do not.
 Any collector car insurance coverage you select will need to meet state mandates, which means you should secure liability coverage for bodily injury and property damage.
-Since an accident is no less likely to occur in a collector car, make sure your investment is car insured to avoid fines and the cost of a major incident.
+An accident is no less likely to occur in a collector car.

 While it seems simple enough to call your carrier and add your classic car to your current policy, traditional auto insurance is not suited for your needs.
 Insurance is based on depreciation, which means that the value of a car is expected to decrease over time.
-New car owners know this all too well.
-As soon as you drive off the lot, the value of your car has decreased.
+New car owners know this all too well; as soon as you drive off the lot, the value of your car has decreased.
 In the case of classic cars, value does not depreciate in the same way.
-In fact, it generally appreciates.
+In fact, it generally will gain value over time.

 Speaking with an insurance adjuster about the value of a classic will not get you very far if you have a traditional auto insurance policy.
 He won’t care much about its pristine condition or its value as an increasingly rare piece of history.
 Instead, you will receive a check for the depreciated value.

-Car enthusiasts know the signs of high quality workmanship and search for rare, well-crafted vehicles to add to their own collection.
+Car enthusiasts know the signs of high-quality workmanship and search for rare, well-crafted vehicles to add to their collection.
 When you agree upon value with the insurer, you benefit from auction prices and sale prices that reflect the state of the market, as these are used as key pieces of information.

 In order to benefit from the savings of classic car insurance, make sure to remain within the limits of your policy.
 Restrictions such as a mileage must be adhered to strictly otherwise you run the risk of having claims rejected and ultimately losing coverage.
 If you told your insurer that you plan to use your collectible sports car only for exhibits and parades, don’t drive it to work every day.
 An annual mileage limit of around 5,000 likely will apply to your vehicle.